ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 So `set ytics -1.5,1.5,1.5` means the tic starts from -1.5, and ends to 1.5, and the step is 1.5 (always positive).
 As for the second usage, the default level is 0, indicting the major tick, and level 1 means the minor tick.
 So `"zero" 0` means to display *zero* at position 0.

-> Like many other Linux tools, gnuplot is shipped with a detailed documentation, and users can invoke `help <command>` to ask for help.
-For example, you can access gnuplot’s built-in reference documentation about how to set tics on X by typing `help set xtics`.

 ### Plotting dates and strings
 Gnuplot can handle plotting arrays of dates and arrays of strings, as well as floating point numbers.
 These get special locators and formatters as appropriate.